EdwinWalela/malipoplus/README.md

 ```

 * callbackURL - a `live` server where The M-Pesa API will send a response to after the user authenticates the transaction.
 The response
-will be saved on the database in the below format
+will be saved in the database in the format below:
 ```
 {
     "_id": {